graytonio/graytonio.github.io/_posts/2023-03-06-creating-unit-tests-golang.md

 tags: [programming, golang, devops, testing, unittests]
 ---

 Writing unit tests for you functions is an important step in ensuring that the code you have written is creating the output you are expecting.
-I'll go over a few different functions in go and how you can go about writing good unit tests for them using go recommeneded table based testing method.
+I'll go over a few different functions in go and how you can go about writing good unit tests for them using go recommended table based testing method.

 ## Simple Pure Functions